RHIT-CSSE/csse220/Homework/FileIOAndExceptions/readme.md

 And then number will be rounded to the nearest 2 digits after the decimal.

 ## TODOs
-1) As described in the file named ReadAndGradeMain.java under the TODO 1 comment, you are first to go through the file named AllNames.csv.
-You may view this file, but it is merely a list of student names and email addresses.
-Your first required task is to save all the student names and emails as separate records that you will find grade averages for later, but you should also save all the records that have a malformed email address.
-A well formed email address must match “firstname.lastname@rose-hulman.edu”.
-In the description for TODO 1, you are given some examples of malformed email addresses.
-You will save these records and print them at the end of the program after everything else is finished.

-2) TODO 2<br> y
-Create two new exception types.
-Namely, a MissingGradeException and a NegativeGradeException that will be used in later TODOs.
-You can either have a superclass for the two of them, where the superclass extends the basic “Exception” type, or you may just have both of these exceptions extend the “Exception” type directly.
-They both will work exactly similar, but it is important to make both exception types separately since they mean something very different.
+There are 3 TODOs and they are all explained above the methods in which you will complete them.

+TODO 2.1 is to be completed in the GradeFileReader class in the readGradeFile method.
+We recommend using the incremental nature of the option for the user in main to incrementally test this method with the simplest cases first and working your way up.

+For TODO 2.3, you will be altering the exception types MissingGradeException and NegativeGradeException.
 NOTE: For these exceptions, you will need to track certain information (such as the line number and the position of a value that caused the exception).
 When you write the exception classes, they will work just like any other class.
 They need fields, you call a constructor (only you say throw new ABCException(…) to do so).
-For example, if your MissingGradeException needed to track two Strings (you will likely need something else though), your class would look something like:
+For example, if you had an exception named ABCException needed to track two Strings, an int and a double, your exception class would look something like:

-	public class MissingGradeException extends Exception {
+	public class ABCException extends Exception {

 		private String first;
 		private String second;
+		private int third;
+		private double fourth;

-		public MissingGradeException(String a, String b) {
+		public MissingGradeException(String a, String b, int c, double d) {
 			super();
 			this.first = a;
 			this.second = b;
-		} // MissingGradeException

-		//other operations, e.g., getters and setters, etc.
+			this.third = c;
+			this.fourth = d;
 		}

+		//other things like getters and setters…
+	}

-Once you have this, if your exception needed to save the two strings “abc” and “xyz”, you could say:
+Once you have this, if your exception needed to save the two strings “abc” and “xyz”, an int = 5 and a double = 7.5, you could say:

-	throw new MissingGradeException(“abc”, “xyz”);
+	throw new ABCException(“abc”, “xyz”, 5, 7.5);

+This is basically just like calling any constructor of any class and then returning that object.

-Then, when the class catches this exception type, it can call the get methods to obtain those values passed as parameters.
-NOTE: When you finish this one, it will fix the compiler errors in the GradeFileReader.java file.
+Then, when the class catches this exception type, it can call the get methods to get those values.

-3) TODO 3<br>
-Work in the file named GradeFileReader.java.
-The first method in this class is a static method, so it therefore is a utility method that does not require any class fields to work.
-The first method is named readGradeFile.
-It takes a file name (note, it is very important that the filename have the correct path to the file, more on that below), and reads all the integers separated by commas on several lines and returns the average of those integers as a double type.
-The method has a JavaDoc that explains in detail what this method should do.
-But if the file is malformed, an exception should be thrown so that the file may be repaired.
-A file is malformed if it is missing a value (hence you would throw a MissingGradeException) or a value is negative (hence you would throw a NegativeGradeException).
-When you throw these exceptions, you should think about what the exception needs to track so that the caller of this method can access the right data to determine exactly where this problem is in the file so that it may be fixed.
-MAKE SURE YOU READ the JavaDoc for the other method that has been written for you.
-You will need to utilize it in the next TODO when you catch exceptions and need to make changes to the file.

-4) TODO 4<br>
-Work in the ReadAndGradeMain.java file, where you will loop through all the files in the grade directory, requesting the readGradeFile to read the file and return the average.
-NOTE: The names of the files are the email addresses for the students AS IT IS LISTED in AllNames.csv (if it is malformed email address, the name of the file will be named the same thing) followed by “.txt”  Since these files are all in the “grades” directory, the path to access a file for Jane Doe (with a properly formed email address) would then be “grades/jane.doe@rose-hulman.edu.txt”.
-You can also use the absolute path as described above.
-Here is where you would catch the different exceptions that may occur in reading the file.
-When you catch the exception, you would call the alterGradeInFile method to repair the value in the file that caused the exception.
-You will continue this process until the readGradeFile method finally returns an average.
-You should then save that average for that student to write to a file in a later TODO.
-You can either round to the nearest 2 decimal places as seen below, or just save the double as it is without rounding.
-NOTE: You may loop through some files that do not correspond to ANY student in the AllNames.csv file.
-If you find such a file (and you will), you do not need to read the file to get an average since there is no student to associate that average with, however, you should save the name of each file that this happens because you will be printing out these file names to the console with the warning that there was no student these grades belonged to.
-NOTE: When a file has a missing grade that needed to be repaired, you want to save the name of that file, and every other file name that had missing values.
-These file names will be printed at the end of the program in a later TODO.
-NOTE: When a file has a negative grade that needed repair, you should save the names of each and every file that had a negative grade because you will print these out in the end as well.
-Final NOTE: You can save each student’s name (first and last), email and average in any way you wish, but we would recommend having a StudentRecord class that tracks all the information for one student such as the name, email and average score.

-5) TODO 5<br>
-Save all the records you have calculated to a file named AllGrades.csv.
+For TODO 3, now you simply need to save all the records you have calculated to a file named AllAveragedGrades.csv.
 The header for this file should be exactly "last,first,email,average,letterGrade” and for each student that you calculated an average, you should write to this file one line per student.
-Note that the breakdowns of all the letter grades are described in the TODO 5 item comment in the file.
 NOTE: You may write the records in the file in any order and still pass.
-To sort them alphabetically by last name AFTER the fact, you can open the file in Excel and select the last name column and select to sort it alphabetically.
-HOWEVER, if your program correctly writes all the records in alphabetical order by last name without having to open it in Excel to sort them, that is eligible for incentive points.
-NOTE: Below is what the file AllGrades.csv should contain when your program runs successfully, it is displayed in alphabetical order.
+To get them sorted alphabetically by last name AFTER the fact, you can open the file in Excel and select the last name column and select to sort it alphabetically.
+HOWEVER, if your program correctly writes all the records in alphabetical order by last name without having to open it in Excel to sort them, that is eligible for INCENTIVE points.
+NOTE: The file named WhatAllAveragedGradeShouldLookLikeWhenFinished.csv is what the file AllAveragedGrades.csv should contain when your program runs successfully.
+The file provided is displayed in alphabetical order, but your solution does not need to do such unless you want the incentive points (your file may contain the records in any order for full credit).

-6) TODO 6<br>
- Print out 4 separate lists to the console (exact expected output displayed below), i.e., All files that had no corresponding student record from TODO 4; All records in AllNames.csv that had malformed email addresses; All files that needed repair due to one or more missing grade (if multiple, it should only be listed once in this category, NOT once for each time you found a missing grade in the same file); All files that needed repair due to one or more negative grades.
-NOTE: When your program runs successfully, you should be seeing the same output to the console that is displayed below.

 ## Proper Output